hexdreamer/tesseract-build/iOCR/README.md

 This is written from the ***perspective of the basic iOCR project***, and shows the progression of working through specific errors.

 All references to files and XCode settings can be verified/checked/referenced in the iOCR Xcode project file.
-The Xcode project has added **include** and **share**

 All these settings are found by clicking on your top-level project in the Project Navigator.
 From there select your target: